stewemetal/codemagic-docs/content/knowledge-codemagic/caching.md

 {{< tab header="codemagic.yaml" >}}
 {{<markdown>}}
-To use caching, simply add a `cache` section to your `codemagic.yaml` file and list the paths you would like to cache.
+To use caching, simply add a top-level `cache` section to your `codemagic.yaml` file and list the paths you would like to cache.

 {{< highlight yaml "style=paraiso-dark">}}
   cache:
     cache_paths:
       - ~/.gradle/caches
+      - ...
+  scripts:
+    - ...
+  workflows:
     - ...
 {{< /highlight >}}
 {{</markdown>}}
 {{< /tab >}}